Extends Inspector

 Writing a custom Inspector entry file in the extension package

-Next, define inspector.js
+Next, define inspector.js in the foobar package:

 Vue.component ('foobar-inspector', {